My Name Is Immie

-Imogen Rhodes is 22 and spent most of her early life in temporary accommodation.
+Imogen Rhodes is 22.
+She spent most of her early life in temporary accommodation.
 One day she looked into the first floor of an office block from a bus and saw people living there.

 "When I was in primary school, I remember being asked to draw our house.
 I drew our temporary accommodation, which back then was just an ordinary house.
 And I think about children living in these office blocks - what would they draw?"